rexarski/rexarski.com/content/toolbox.md

 +++
-title = "rexarski's toolbox (a no so minimal setup guide)" menu = "not on main"
+title = "rexarski's toolbox"
+menu = "not on main"
 +++

-# rexarski's toolbox (a no so minimal setup guide)
+# rexarski's toolbox

+> A not-so-minimal setup guide.

 ## Todos